 Shindo 3 Windows rattle.

 Shindo 4 Floors shake and things fall down from shelves.

 Shindo 5 Drawers and bookshelves fall down and stone walls collapse.

 Shindo 6 We cannot stand.
 Wooden houses collapse.

 Shindo 7 Landslides occur.
 Concrete buildings break down.

-At the time of the Great North-East Japan Earthquake in 2011, at some places in Tohoku district, it was Shindo 7.
+At the time of the Great East Japan Earthquake in 2011 it was Shindo 7 at some places in Tohoku district.
 Tokyo was roughly Shindo 5.
-Books fell down from book shelves in my house, and paved roads rose and fell like big waves.
-It was amazing that after the big waves of trembles, the road returned to its former condition.
+Books fell down from book shelves in my house, and paved roads was moving up and down like big waves.
+It was amazing that after the big waves of trembles, the roads returned to its former condition.

 ☆ 3 Why do earthquakes occur?